Cherreads

 The scent of black tea and fresh flowers hit me immediately.

-Inside, the private dining hall looked more like something out of a royal palace than a corporate building.
+Inside, the private lounge looked more like something out of a royal palace than a corporate building.
 Soft lighting from crystal chandeliers glowed above an elegant round table set for two.
 One corner had floor-to-ceiling windows showing a golden sunset behind the Seoul skyline.

 She didn't look up at first.
 Her long legs were crossed neatly, her posture flawless as always.
 She was dressed in a deep navy silk blouse and high-waisted trousers that hugged her shape perfectly.
 Her blonde hair was swept to one side, soft waves falling past one shoulder.
 Next to her was a white porcelain teapot, steam curling into the air.